 Steps to get it done:

-- Four community open days scheduled across project timeline
+- Two community open days scheduled across stage 1 project timeline

 - Local architect selected and brief approved